smenni/itsmundane/content/Consume less, create more.  Pt1.md

 ![[flow-tweet.png]]

-On a more serious note though, this tinkering around with it made me wonder, could I pipe in my documents and notes and help me sift through them, helping me resurface my reflections, and give me more mind space to focus on applying those insights to something practical.
+On a more serious note though, this tinkering around with it made me wonder, could I pipe in my documents and notes and help me sift through them?
+Could I help me resurface my reflections, and give me more mind space to focus on applying those insights to something practical?

 ...to be continued.